Burgundy is a lovely deep red, the name of a region in France, and of a wine. Lets talk about the colour.

 Burgundy is a beautiful colour.
 There are few true burgundies in nature.
 Some rubies have a touch of blue that makes them close to burgundy.
 Some wines go through a burgundy colour for several years then start aging to a ruby colour.
 Raspberries can be close to burgundy.
 A mixture of raspberries and blueberries or strawberries and blueberries is close.
 The strong red and hints of blue in many berries are signs of fresh well ripened fruit containing powerful antioxidants.

-Burgundy indicates health and strength, two reasons why I use the colour on both my Web site and for Wahroonga Web Works.
+Burgundy indicates health and strength, two reasons why I use the colour on Web sites.